 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team.
 Updated on February 16, 2021

-Are you a birth control newbie and have no idea where to start?
+Are you a birth control pill newbie and have no idea where to start?
+Wondering how to start your pills?
 Look no further!
 Dr. Sophia Yen, CEO & co-founder of Pandia Health, broke down some of the top tips to keep in mind when starting birth control!
 So without further ado, let’s get right into it!

 Tip 1: Take your pill right before bed

 This is typically the first tip that Dr. Yen gives to women who are taking birth control pills for the first time, for a few reasons.

 The time you take your pill is very important, so it’s good to find the optimal time for you.

 Dr. Yen recommends taking your pill right before bed because it can help dispel nausea some experience when taking the pill.
 If you take the pill on an empty stomach, you may be more likely to experience nausea.
 Additionally, taking the pill right after you’ve eaten can decrease the likelihood of experiencing other unpleasant symptoms.

 A good time to take the pill is in the evening, either just before you go to bed or around dinner time, says Dr. Yen.
 Our a recent interview, she said, “In the 19+ years that I’ve been prescribing women birth control, I’ve only had 2 women who woke up from sleep with nausea.
 Everyone else has been totally fine.”

 If you still have nausea after a week of taking the pill before bed, take it around dinner time or whenever you have your largest meal.